krupa-pramod/java/README.md

-hello! this is some of my java code.
+hello! im currently learning java and this is some of my java code.